CathLind/drupal-og/module/og_market/readme.md

 ***  Piggy Bank                                   ***
 *****************************************************

 A Piggy Bank connected to the workgroup, dependent on the transaction module.
-Also creates the workgroup and the necessary user fields.

 *****************************************************
 ***  Commerce chechout panes and products         ***